How To Create A Great Sales Presentation For B2B Tech Products

 Here’s a list of some of the questions you need answers to, assuming you know the product and the market:

-Tip #2: Take it down to the ground – start with the pain
+Tip #2: Start with the pain

 Marketers have a tendency to aim high, think big and inspirational.
 Sales tend to ground their pitch in order to sell.
 Sales presentations need to be very grounded, and should speak to a very specific pain.
 A good place to start is the pain point of the potential client.